PockyBum522/windows-setup-assistant/README.md

 When finished, click "Start Execution" and then you can sit back and relax or walk away.
 Everything from here on out will be taken care of without user interaction.

-If you have chosen to install standard .exe or .msi installers, they will be saved for the last part of the process.
+If you have chosen to install standard .exe or .msi installers, they will be saved for the last part of the process, so that everything else can happen unattended.

 # Objectives